 Two contractors that received determination letters disputed the amount of incremental tax the CRA determined they paid as a result of mitigation amounts received from the BCFRT.
 The CRA has reviewed its assessment, and the contractors have accepted the amended assessments.
-During the second quarter of 2019 the CRA issued new determinations of the amount of mitigation the contractors are to receive, and the contractors have accepted those determinations.
-As of the end of June, the Trustee was in negotiations with the province to receive the extra funds required to allow the BCFRT to make the agreed upon disbursements to the two contractors.
+As of the end of September, the Trustee had completed negotiations with the province to receive the extra funds required to allow the BCFRT to make the agreed upon disbursements to the two contractors.
+The required extra \$872,000 was received, and the final contractor mitigation payments were made as a combination of payments to the CRA and the two contractors.

-Account Balances as at June 30, 2019
+Account Balances as at September 30, 2019

-2011 Contractor Mitigation Account Distributions to Beneficiaries to date \$351,313 Contractor Mitigation \$70,748,591 Contractor Income Tax Refunds \$7,653,585 Forest Worker Mitigation \$43,079,279 Transferred to the Coast Sustainability Trust \$2,767,714 Total Distributions to Beneficiaries \$124,249,169 Total available funds plus distributions \$124,600,482
+2011 Contractor Mitigation Account \$50,245

+Distributions to Beneficiaries to date

+Contractor Mitigation \$70,748,591

+Contractor Income Tax Refunds \$8,863,496

+Forest Worker Mitigation \$43,079,279

+Transferred to the Coast Sustainability Trust \$2,767,714

+Total Distributions to Beneficiaries \$125,459,080

+Total available funds plus distributions \$125,509,325

-A breakdown of the activity in the 2011 Contractor Tax Mitigation account to June 30, 2019 follows:
+A breakdown of the activity in the 2011 Contractor Tax Mitigation account to September 30, 2019 follows:

-267 contractors receiv ed contractor mitigation payments 001111010101010001 magaaon paymente

-- 65 contractors did not reply to my tax refund letter - 8 contractors replied but did not want to proceed - 194 refund determination requests were sent to CRA - 193 CRA determinations received and forwarded to Contractors - 1 not reviewed by CRA because contractor dropped request - 1 Contractor chose not to accept a refund - 131 contractors will not receive tax refunds - 136 contractors will receive tax refunds - 134 Tax refund payments made to date - 2 Tax refund payments still to be made - \$7,653,585 Tax refunds or taxes paid to date
+- 267 contractors received contractor mitigation payments - 65 contractors did not reply to my tax refund letter - 8 contractors replied but did not want to proceed - 194 refund determination requests were sent to CRA - 193 CRA determinations received and forwarded to Contractors - 1 not reviewed by CRA because contractor dropped request - 1 Contractor chose not to accept a refund - 131 contractors will not receive tax refunds - 136 Tax refund payments made to date - 0 Tax refund payments still to be made - \$8,863,496 Tax refunds or taxes paid